 Quickstart - Getting around in Power BI service

 Now that you know the basics of Power BI, let's take a look around Power BI service.
 As mentioned earlier, someone on your team might spend all of her time in Power BI Desktop, combining data and creating reports for others.
-But you, on the other hand, might spend all of your time in Power BI service, viewing and interacting with content created by others (consuming experience) or getting data and creating your own reports and dashboards (creating experience).
+But you, on the other hand, might spend all of your time in Power BI service, viewing and interacting with content created by others (consuming experience).
 In this quickstart you'll be importing sample data and using that data to learn your way around Power BI service.

 If you're not signed up for Power BI, sign up for a free trial before you begin.